 We are currently live streaming from our cameras across Hengistbury Head, Dorset.

-We have the potential to stream from our Tawny Owl cam too – depending on whether there is any activity this year.
-Watch this space.
 Out of season we are planning, for the first time to bring you live pictures from Christchurch Harbour and from one of our bird feeding stations.

 While you're enjoying the live stream, you may have to press the play button again after 10 minutes to keep watching the action.

 Keeping cameras working in the hostile environment of gales, driving rain and salty sea spray is expensive.
 This year we are raising funds to add more live streams for 2021.
 The costs of streaming are £1,000 a year and we'd also like to put a new camera in next year too, we rely upon donations to make this happen.

 So please join us in donating towards our Wildlife Cam Campaign by donating here online.

 Please note: our webcams show live footage of the natural world.
 Please understand that at times this may include images of feeding on prey.